Highlights from May meetings

 Greg Phillips, the superintendent of water and wastewater, reported that he has been assured by the Putnam County Highway Department that no pesticides will be used as they were last year along Fishkill Road, which parallels Foundry Brook, the source of Cold Spring’s water supply.

 The Code Update Committee has completed draft documents evaluating flood and steep-slope standards and is in the process of producing a draft for a ridgeline protection overlay district.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.